duranyi46/Football/README.md

 Size of the balls are determined by the xG value of the shot.

 2) Shot Freeze Frame for the goals.
-Position of the shooter and the other players(attackers, defenders and goalkeeper of the opponent team) of the pitch in the shot moment.
+Position of the shooter and the other players(attackers, defenders and goalkeeper of the opponent team) in the pitch at the shot moment.
-!
-Position of the goalkeeper for penalties can be updated.
+Position of the goalkeeper for penalties can be updated if necessary.

 3) Pass Flow for both teams
 Volume of the lines are determined by the number of passes.